ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 run simulations in parallel,
 and collect results from output files.
-Thus, FS is closer to `ss3sim` in its scope than `FLR` in that it specifically focuses on the performance of stock-assessment models.
+Thus, FS is closer to `ss3sim` in its scope than `FLR` in that it specifically focuses on the performance of stock assessment models.

 FS differs from `ss3sim` mainly in that it uses user-specified text manipulation commands